cydanil/icepap-ipassign/README.md

 Waiting for messages...
 ```

-Messages seen in the broadcast will then be displayed.
+Messages seen in the multicast group will then be displayed in human readable format.

-## Packet Format
+### Packet Format

 An IPAssign packet has the following structure: